kalohq/redocs/docs/dump.md

 - I remember iconic framework doing a lot of cool stuff with their framework/devtools
 - One of the biggest selling points of redocs came when updating the underlying (root) primitive components across our app.
   - Nightmare to trawl through and find any potential visual regressions
+  - +1 when updating `MenuItem` - 30 use cases using different variations of props!
+What if I could see a breakdown of that usage?
+  - Was able to write a few quick fixtures to make sense of churned style props which are difficult to visualise otherwise
 - Some pragmas and docblocks might aid in some edge cases?
+- Generate default (missing) fixture/s from prop types
+- Imagine seeing an intelligent component diff
+  - X,Y and Z components have been updated, prop A, B & C have been changed
+- Someone start integrating (dunno what scope) with Atom Editor plsssss
+- See usages (with relative stats) of props and be able to click through to usages
+  - USer configured details - can we launch to their editor/github of choice?
+- Provide the per-component play tools we've seen in other tools (extrapolate possible prop values and allow realtime user editing)
+- Props/Components
+  - See breakdown of component usage (what props actually are used and values)
+  - Search components by prop usage (great for refactoring)

 ### Alternatives